 If freeing up the time to go to therapy seems impossible, here's my suggestion: move heaven and earth to go to one appointment and tell the therapist why you don't have time for regular therapy.
 Then they will be able to suggest ideas for how to make therapy possible for you, based on their far more extensive experience working with many different patients.
 Remember, it's not a matter of having time for therapy, it's a matter of prioritizing therapy just slightly higher than other things in your life that you spend a couple of hours a week on.
 If therapy is key to you staying alive and functioning, then it's worth exploring the options.

 Some useful options for some people with little money and an uncertain schedule and certain types of problems are the various twelve step programs that branched off from Alcoholics Anonymous, especially the program for the friends and families of addicts.
 Twelve step programs are free (funded by small voluntary donations from those who can afford it) and usually have meetings at a variety of times in major metro areas.
 They also have meetings within prisons and hospitals and even phone-based or online meetings.
 These programs can also be helpful for people who can afford therapy, and many therapists recommend joining the appropriate twelve step program in addition to therapy.
 Check out the list of twelve step programs on Wikipedia to get an idea if one of those is a good match for you.
 Note: there is significant research questioning the effectiveness of twelve step programs compared to naltrexone for ending alcohol and narcotic addictions.
-I agree that twelve step programs don’t work for everyone and attendance shouldn’t be court-mandated; at the same time, some twelve step programs are helpful for some people and are definitely cheaper than most therapy.
+I agree that twelve step programs don't work for everyone and attendance shouldn't be court-mandated; at the same time, some twelve step programs are helpful for some people and are definitely cheaper than most therapy.
+[2022-02-03 Update: Some twelve step programs attract abusers who twist the principles of the program to manipulate new members.
+If anyone is making you feel creeped out or pressured, leave the meeting and don't go back unless you feel safe.
+This is especially common for people who experience misogyny.]

 One last plug for trying to make therapy work in the face of obstacles from my favorite advice blogger, Captain Awkward: “I recommend therapy here a lot.
 And I will keep doing it.
 Even though it is often prohibitively expensive.
 And/or difficult to locate.
 And/or difficult to acquire once you do locate it and can maybe afford it.
 I have a very strong bias in favor of therapy/counseling/mental health services because I have found them to be personally extremely helpful to me and to people I love - some of whom are alive and breathing because they sought out mental health services in time to save their own lives.”